jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Good, Kai.
 Now here.
 This part still has fat."

 I scrape where she points.
 My arms hurt but I keep working.
+Whimpering.
+A puppy wants the scrapes.
+I throw some fat to it.

 "Where do they go?"
 I ask.